 - A local company secretary is required.

-- There is a mandatory obligation to travel to Hong Kong to meet the bank.
-In addition, the directors have to be English-speakers to communicate directly with the bank manager and staff.
+- For business bank accounts in Hong Kong, the directors have to be English-speakers to communicate directly with the bank manager and staff.

 - A minimum deposit will be asked when the account is opened.